-Who can enrol for rail signalling training?
+Who can enrol in rail signalling training?

-Because of infrastructure requirements, there are restrictions on who can undertake training towards the UEE41211 Certificate IV in Electrical - Rail Signalling or for the rail signalling specialisation units of the UEE30811 Certificate III in Electrotechnology (Electrician).
+Because of infrastructure requirements, there are restrictions on who can undertake training towards the UEE41211 Certificate IV in Electrical-Rail Signalling or for the rail signalling specialisation units of the UEE30811 Certificate III in Electrotechnology (Electrician).

 The equipment used in rail signalling is highly specialised and varies according to enterprise or state specifications.
 Learning about installing and maintaining rail signalling equipment demands equally specialised knowledge and skills, and access to the equipment you'll be working on.